MagaliFr/QuantifyingBodyConditionWithSEM/README.md

 data.csv and dataCodeS11.csv are necessary for the Analysis.Rmd (also available as word document), which includes the main analysis of the paper (Fig. 2-6).

 data.csv together with the Simulation.Rmd is necessary to reproduce the simulation (shown in Fig. 7).
-Because running of the simulations may take long, the global environment is also available (Simulation.Rdata).
+Because running of the simulations takes long, the global environment (Simulation.Rdata) is also available to download as zip-file under 'Releases'.